isomerpages/moe-pasirriscrestsec/_departments/English & Literature.md

-For more information on the skills the students acquire and to view some of their projects, please click on this link: [_Effective Communicators who impact with the heart and mind_](https://prcss.moe.edu.sg/about-us/virtual-open-house-2021)
+For more information on the skills the students acquire and to view some of their projects, please click on this link: <a href="https://prcss.moe.edu.sg/about-us/virtual-open-house-2021">Effective Communicators who impact with the heart and mind.</a>

 </div>
 	</li>